Pitney Bowes (PBI)

 Paul Evans, Executive Vice President, Chief Financial Officer and Treasurer

-Paul Evans was appointed Executive Vice President, Chief Financial Officer, and Treasurer of Pitney Bowes in July 2025, after serving on the board of directors since 2024.
-He is a seasoned public company finance executive with a track record of overseeing successful financial initiatives and transformations.
-Prior to Pitney Bowes, he served as Chief Operating Officer at America's Auto Auction Group.
-His previous experience includes Interim CEO at Hill International, Inc., Chief Financial Officer of Sevan Multi-Site Solutions (a private-equity-backed construction services provider), CFO at MYR Group, Inc., CEO at Conex Energy Corporation, and Treasurer and Corporate Officer at NorthWestern Energy, Inc. Mr. Evans has also served on the boards of Hill International and GameStop Corp., where he worked alongside current Pitney Bowes CEO Kurt Wolf to recapitalize the balance sheet, eliminate debt, and enhance shareholder value.
+Paul Evans was appointed Executive Vice President, Chief Financial Officer, and Treasurer in July 2025, after serving on Pitney Bowes' board of directors since 2024.
+He is an experienced public company finance executive with a history of overseeing financial initiatives and transformations.
+Prior to Pitney Bowes, Evans held various leadership roles, including Interim CEO at Hill International, CFO of Sevan Multi-Site Solutions, CFO at MYR Group, Inc., CEO at Conex Energy Corporation, and Treasurer and Corporate Officer at NorthWestern Energy, Inc. He also served as a director on the boards of Hill International and GameStop Corp.

-Shemin Nurmohamed, Executive Vice President of Sending Technology Solutions
+Todd Everett, Executive Vice President and President, Sending Technology Solutions

 AI Analysis | Feedback